 CRL Extension name Value Detailed value (or Example) Critical Description/ Comments AuthorityKeyIdentifier 160-bit key identifier False Identifies the public key corresponding to the private key used to sign the CRL.
 It is typically a SHA1 digest of the public key.
+The current SWIFTNet PKI CA key is used to sign the partitioned CRLs (see section 1.1.1).
 Issuer alternative name Not used.
 Delta CRL indicator Not used.
 Delta CRL Distribution Point (Freshest CRL) Not used.

 CRL Entry Extension name Value Detailed value (or Example) Critical Description/ Comments CRL Reason Code For example Key Compromise False Reason for the certificate revocation.
-Invalidity Date Mar 22 17:59:09 2012 GMT False The date on which it is known or suspected that the private key was compromised or that the certificate otherwise became invalid.
+Invalidity Date Mar 22 17:59:09 2019 GMT False The date on which it is known or suspected that the private key was compromised or that the certificate otherwise became invalid.
 For SWIFTNet PKI, this is identical to the Revocation date and time.
 Hold instruction code Not used.
 Certificate issuer Not used.